A Fleece-y Species

 Alpaca stomachs have three compartments that extract all possible nutrients from their forage.
 Also, they have developed adaptations to preserve their food supply, such as two-toed, padded feet to tread gently on the vegetation and consuming only exposed leaves so that the roots can regrow.

-The most valuable part of this species is its fleece, with annual exports of $175 million for Peru.
+The most valuable part of this species is its fleece, with annual exports of US$175 million for Peru.
 Found in 52 naturally occurring colors, it is used to make everything from gloves to sweaters to blankets.
-The fleece sells for $3 to $5 per ounce, depending on its quality.
-Peru’s textile and garment industry as a whole generates $2.1 billion for its economy.
+The fleece sells for US$3 to US$5 per ounce, depending on its quality.
+Peru’s textile and garment industry as a whole generates US$2.1 billion for its economy.

 The government of Peru has founded a new venture that seeks to promote this fiber in the high fashion industry.
 In November of 2013, five designers traveled almost 4,000 miles from New York City to Peru to learn about the possibilities of using this luxurious woven material.
 Their six-day trip included meeting indigenous herders, watching the fleece being spun into yarn, and observing how the resulting fabric can be transformed into garments.